What Are the Side Effects of Bath Salts?

 - Using the substance to avoid withdrawal symptoms that occur when one has not used them.

 The symptoms that are associated with withdrawal from bath salts mentioned in the above studies include:

-Part of the issue with determining whether the use of bath salts results in physical dependence is that these drugs actually represent a number of different drugs as mentioned above.
+Part of the issue with determining whether the use of bath salts results in physical dependence is that these drugs actually represent a number of different drugs, as mentioned above.
 There is no consistency in the type of substance being sold even when these drugs are marketed under the same label.

-The development of a substance use disorder as a result of abusing bath salts represents a significant long-term issue.
+The development of a substance use disorder as a result of using bath salts represents a significant long-term issue.
 A substance use disorder is a serious mental health disorder that requires long-term and intensive treatment.
 Many individuals find that they encounter a number of ups and downs in their recovery process.